 The Zelda Foster Studies Program defines PELC as work with individuals and families facing life-limiting and life-threatening illness and the bereaved.
 Social workers from a broad spectrum of agencies, hospitals, hospices, nursing homes, HIV/AIDS programs, and home care programs, are encouraged to apply.
 If you are uncertain if your experience fits the qualifications, please contact Dr. Susan Gerbino at susan.gerbino@ nyu.edu

-- Webinars and evening seminars throughout the year of mentorship
+- Webinars and evening conference calls throughout the year of mentorship

 - April 2021 capstone presentation and graduation (evening event, date TBD)

 - Competitive scholarships will be available especially for those applicants from organizations where little funding is available for professional development, and for those applicants traveling from out of state.
 Tuition costs should not deter you from applying.

 The Zelda Foster Studies Program is funded by support from: